eaprelsky/infodynamics/book/09_02_neural_validation.md

 ## Implications for Neuroscience and Medicine

-The neural validation of information physics represents a paradigm shift in understanding brain function.
+The neural validation of information dynamics represents a paradigm shift in understanding brain function.
 Rather than viewing the brain as a mysterious biological computer, we can now understand it as a sophisticated electrical information processing system that operates according to the same fundamental laws that govern electronic circuits.

 **Clinical Assessment** can be revolutionized through direct measurement of neural information processing efficiency.
 Instead of relying on behavioral symptoms or crude cognitive tests, clinicians can measure the electrical properties of consciousness using brain imaging and EEG techniques.